United States Army Counterintelligence Command: Overview

 ACI Special Agents specialize in the investigation of national security crimes committed by Army service members, civilians, contractors, dependents and other DoD personnel.
 These crimes include treason, spying, espionage, sedition, subversion, sabotage or assassination directed by foreign governments/actors, and support to (and acts of) international terrorism.
 ACI Special Agents do not have jurisdiction over general criminal matters, which are investigated by the United States Army Criminal Investigation Division (CID).
-However, due to the new authorities granted to civilian agents, should a crime outside of national security crimes be connected to a CI investigation, ACI Agents now have full authority to pursue those crimes under the umbrella of the CI investigations (within the scope outlined in their agency policies and regulations).
+However, due to the new statutory authorities granted to civilian ACIC agents, should a crime outside of national security crimes be connected to a CI investigation, ACIC Agents now have authority to obtain warrants and conduct arrests for those crimes under the umbrella of the CI investigations (within the scope outlined in their agency policies and regulations).
 In other branches of the U.S. military, both general criminal and counterintelligence investigations are performed by the same entity, as seen with AFOSI and NCIS who are also identified as "Defense Criminal Investigative Organizations."
 The Army continues to keep these investigative activities separate via ACI and CID, although parallel and joint investigations happen periodically between these two U.S. Army agencies.

 Most operational ACI Special Agents today work under the auspices of the United States Army Intelligence and Security Command (INSCOM) with ACIC responsible for CI activities and operating Regions, Field Offices, and Resident Agencies world-wide in addition to managing all investigative activity through the Army CI Coordinating Authority (ACICA).
 Additionally, outside the continental U.S., other units with ACI agents currently provide additional theater-specific CI support to U.S. Army elements, such as the 500th Military Intelligence Brigade covering INDOPACOM areas such as Hawaii and Japan, the 501st Military Intelligence Brigade covering South Korea, the 66th Military Intelligence Brigade covering EUCOM, 470th Military Intelligence Brigade covering South America, and the 513th Military Intelligence Brigade covering the greater Middle East.
 The 650th Military Intelligence Group covers NATO missions in applicable countries under Allied Command Counterintelligence or "ACCI."
 Other U.S. Army elements also have ACI Special Agents assigned to provide direct support to units/organizations, such as those found within the various elements of Special Operations.